terotests/ts2redux/README.md

  * @simpleredux true
  */
 class TodoList {

-  // 1) It is important to define both type and initializer
+  // 2) define model types with initializers
   items: TodoListItem[] = []

-  // 2) This function will be transformed to action / dispacth / reducer and can be used from the
-  //    implemented component
-  async getItems() {
+  // 3) define some functions to be used with data async getItems() {
     this.items = (await axios.get('https://jsonplaceholder.typicode.com/todos')).data
   }